AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions-sub-1.md

 We find that for energy, 1 unit of coal holds about 7.85 times the energy as 1 unit of oil.
 This ratio lets you get an idea of how much one resource can substitute for the other when your aim is to produce solid fuel at a large scale.

 Meanwhile, there are other factors to consider when comparing coal and oil: relative abundances, transport options, and exclusive uses.
 Abundance simply depends on the map, so not much can be said there.
 As for transport options, 1 cargo wagon of 2000 coal holds about 16.2GJ of energy if converted to solid fuel.
 The same cargo wagon holds 400 crude oil barrels, or 20 000 oil, which gives about 20.6GJ of energy (27% more).
-If you use a fluid wagon instead, you can hold 25 000 oil or 25.8GJ (59% more), meaning that oil wagons transport more energy assuming you don't have to worry about transporting water/steam.
+If you use a fluid wagon instead, you can hold 25 000 oil or 25.8GJ (nearly 60% more), meaning that oil wagons transport more energy assuming you don't have to worry about transporting water/steam.
 Oil also has the transport option of pipelines, which may be preferable to trains in some cases.
 Meanwhile, exclusive uses for coal (plastic, explosives, capsules) greatly outweigh exclusive uses for crude oil (flamethrower ammo), while both can be used to make oil products.
 Considering all these factors together, it seems to generally be better to save most of your coal for plastic/explosive production and mostly use oil for solid fuel production, unless coal/oil abundances encourage otherwise.
 However, solid fuel is not the end of the fuel discussion, as we can make into rocket fuel.

 ## Solid fuel vs. rocket fuel